AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/part-iv-service-supply-and-property/chapter-173-energy-security/subchapter-ii-energy-related-procurement/frontmatter.md

 2922h.
 Limitation on procurement of drop-in fuels.

-#### Amendment of Analysis ####

-Pub.
-L. 116–283, div.
-A, title XVIII, §§1801(d), 1879(b), Jan.
-1, 2021, 134 Stat.
-4151, 4293, provided that, effective Jan.
-1, 2022, with additional provisions for delayed implementation and applicability of existing law, this analysis is amended by adding at the end item 2922i "Multiyear contracts: purchase of electricity from renewable energy sources."
-See 2021 Amendment note below.
+2922i.
+Multiyear contracts: purchase of electricity from renewable energy sources.

 #### **Editorial Notes** ####